-However, if the historian makes value-judgments, still that is not his specialty.
-The task of passing judgments on the values and disvalues offered us by the past pertains to the further specialties of dialectic and foundations.
+However, if the historian makes value-judgements, still passing that is not his specialty.
+The task of sitting in judgement on the values and disvalues offered is us by the past pertains to the further specialties of dialectic and foundations.

 Finally, do historians believe?
 They do not believe in the sense that critical history is not a compilation of testimonies regarded as credible.
-But they believe in the sense that they cannot experient with the past as natural scientists can experiment on natural objects.
-They believe in the sense that they cannot have before their eyes the realities of which they speak.
-They believe in the sense that they depend on one another's critically evaluated work and participate in an engoing collaboration for the advance of knowledge.
+But they believe in the sense that they cannot experiment with the past as natural scientists can experiment on natural objects.
+They believe in the sense that they cannot have before their eyes the realixties of they speak.
+They believe in the sense that ± they depend on one another's critically evaluated work and participate in an HHME ongoing collaboration for the advance of H knowled ge.